Barile-Macchia Resolutions and the closed neighborhood ideal: A minimal Barile-Macchia resolution for trees

 \begin{remark}

 It is worthwhile to mention that the condition in \Cref{bridge friendly sufficient condition} is a sufficient but not necessary condition for bridge-friendliness, even for the closed neighborhood ideal of a graph.
 For instance, if $I$ is the closed neighborhood ideal of the chordal graph drawn in \Cref{fig:chordal_ex}, then $I=\l x_1x_2x_5,x_1x_3x_6,x_2x_3x_4\r$.
-It is easy to see that $\sigma=\{x_1x_2x_5,x_1x_3x_6,x_2x_3x_4\}$ does not have any bridge and thus no subset of $\G(I)$ is potentially type-2.
+It is easy to see that if $\sigma$ is a subset of $\G(I)$, then $\sigma$ does not have any bridge and thus no subset of $\G(I)$ is potentially type-2.
 Consequently, $I$ is bridge-friendly.
 On the other hand, for the monomial order, $x_1x_2x_5>x_1x_3x_6>x_2x_3x_4$, the condition in \Cref{bridge friendly sufficient condition} is not satisfied.
-By symmetry, one can check the other possible orderings.
+By symmetry, one can check the other possible orderings and also see that the condition in \Cref{bridge friendly sufficient condition} is not satisfied.